HEIGHTS IN ENGLAND IN THE LATE EIGHTEENTH AND THE NINETEENTH CENTURIES

 AVERAGE HEIGHT = 67.4 INCHES (171.2 CMS.)

-There are also two tables which show the heights of the men in the report, detailed according to the age of the men in approx. 1880.
-This allows us to say that the men of age 29, who were born in 1851 and were 20 years old in 1871, had an average height of 67.9 inches in 1871.
-Thus we may take as a reasonable assumption, that referring to all the men of 20 years old, who were alive in the country in 1871, they had an average height of 67.9 inches.
+There is a table in the report which show the heights of the men in the report, detailed according to the age of the men in approx. 1880.
+This allows us to say, for example, that the men of age 29, who were born in 1851 and were 20 years old in 1871, had an average height of 67.9 inches in 1871.
+Thus we may take it as a reasonable assumption, that referring to all the men of 20 years old, who were alive in the country in 1871, they had an average height of 67.9 inches.
 20 years was the age at which the men attained their maximum height, which generally they maintained until 60 years old.

 So we can suppose that the average height of men of from 20 to 60 years old, was from 67.5 to 68.0 inches in the period 1840 to 1880.